irops/irops-prototype/bootstrap/README.md

 bootstrap bastion host.

 - Create additional members of the BootstrapAdministrators Group, using the same process above
+- Except, use each person's normal ssh key (i.e. irops_mcrawford_id_rsa) when importing an SSH key into the corresponding bootstrap<user>'s (i.e. bootstrapmcrawford) User SSH keys

 ## Secure Shell Workstation Setup